MarioLegenda/object-examiner/README.md

 `ObjectExaminer::init()->examine($object);`

 That is it.
-It will `var_dump` objects methods and kill the script.
+It will `var_dump` objects methods and kills the script.